Professor at the University of North Carolina at Chapel Hill

 email: rlwalker@email.unc.edu

 I am a philosopher of medicine whose primary focus is on the relationship between moral theories and concepts and various biomedical practices.
-My current work focuses on biomedical research including animal research, phase I healthy volunteer research, and genomic advances.
-In addition, I work on topics in health care including distributive justice and concepts of autonomy.
-As well as using philosophical methods, I also work with empirical data.
+My work focuses on biomedical research including animal research, phase I healthy volunteer research, and genomic advances.
+In addition, I work on topics in health care including professional ethics, distributive justice and concepts of autonomy.
+I use philosophical and social science methods.

 In 2001, I completed a Greenwall post-doctoral fellowship in bioethics and health policy at Johns Hopkins University.
 I then held a visiting faculty position in the philosophy department at the University of Michigan, where I was also project director for the Life Sciences, Values and Society Program.
-In 2003, I moved to UNC where I am now a professor in the department of social medicine and in philosophy.
-In social medicine, I teach medical students during the foundational phase of their curriculum.
-I also teach both undergraduate and graduate courses in philosophy.
-In the past, I have served on the UNC hospital ethics service, where I was also co-director of education, and currently I serve on the institutional animal care and use committee.
-I am a principal investigator on a National Institutes of Health supported study of comparative model organism research ethics (CMORE) for healthy volunteers, which aims to provide ethical and policy guidance for phase I healthy volunteer clinical trials.
-I am also a co-investigator on a National Human Genome Research Institute funded grant on incidental enhancements connected with genome editing technologies.
-In the College of Arts and Sciences at UNC, I am a fellow in the Parr Center for Ethics, a member of the standing advisory committee for the public policy department (where I am also an adjunct professor), and was a member of the faculty advisory board for the Institute for Arts and Humanities from 2017-2020.
-For the UNC campus, I am an elected member of the committee on appointments, promotion, and tenure.
-For the state of NC, I have recently served on the Covid-19 advisory committee for allocation of scarce resources and also on the vaccine advisory board.
+In 2003, I moved to UNC where I am now a professor in the philosophy department in the College of Arts and Sciences and a professor of social medicine in the School of Medicine.
+I teach medical students during the foundational phase of their curriculum and both undergraduate and graduate courses in philosophy.
+In the past, I have served on the UNC hospital ethics service, where I was co-director of education, and as a bioethicist on the institutional animal care and use committee.
+I have been a principal investigator on a National Institutes of Health supported study of comparative model organism research ethics (CMORE) for healthy volunteers, which aimed to provide ethical and policy guidance for phase I healthy volunteer clinical trials.
+Recently I was part of a team for a National Human Genome Research Institute funded grant on incidental enhancements connected with genome editing technologies.
+In the College, I am a fellow in the Parr Center for Ethics, a member of the standing advisory committee for the public policy department (where I am also an adjunct professor), and was a past member of the faculty advisory board for the Institute for the Arts and Humanities (where I have held two faculty fellowships).
+For the UNC campus, I served as an elected member of the committee on Appointments, Promotion, and Tenure and currently serve on the Faculty Hearings Committee.
+For the state of NC, I served on the Covid-19 advisory committee for allocation of scarce resources and also on the vaccine advisory board.
 In November of 2021, I was elected as a Hastings Center fellow where I joined others whose work informs, “scholarship and public understanding of complex ethical issues in health, health care, science, and technology.”